srl-labs/containerlab/README.md

 ### Deploy the lab

-sudo ./containerlab -a deploy
+sudo ./containerlab -t labs/wan-topo.yml -a deploy

 ### destroy the lab

-sudo ./containerlab -a destroy
+sudo ./containerlab -t labs/wan-topo.yml -a destroy

 ### generating a graph